jeremynsl/devcorpus/README.md

    ```
 3. Note that this installs PyTorch (CPU only) by default.
 To install with GPU support, install a CUDA-capable PyTorch version from [here](https://pytorch.org/get-started/locally/).

 4. Add your API keys to .env-example file and rename it to .env.
+Rename scraper_config_example.json to scraper_config.json.

 5. Run the application:
    ```bash